computefoundation/gnu-linux-shell-scripting.packaged-solutions/locate/README.md

 ## Databases

-*Locate* uses two databases, one for file paths and one for directory paths.
+Locate uses two databases, one for file paths and one for directory paths.
 They are populated with [updatedb](updatedb).

-*Locate* searches the file paths database by default and the the directory paths database with switch `-d`.
+Locate searches the file paths database by default and the the directory paths database with switch `-d`.

-*The precreated databases **dirsdb** and **filesdb** are provided just as examples.*
+*Note: The precreated databases **filesdb** and **dirsdb** are provided just as examples.
+The following examples are based on them.*

 ## Examples

-The following examples are based on the precreated databases.

 ### 1. Locate file